 [Show music continues]

-KH: All right, welcome to the first episode of MuggleNet Academia.
+Keith Hawk: All right, welcome to the first episode of MuggleNet Academia.
 My name is Keith Hawk and I am with MuggleNet, and I am here with some special guests, co-hosts: John Granger, also known as the Hogwarts Professor.
 John has been a keynote speaker at many conferences, has done many lectures on the Harry Potter series.
-And this is going to be a show where we basically discuss a lot of the literations that are found in the book, the alchemy that’s found in the book, some discussions here and there we’re looking at possible law, possible translation discussions.
-So, it should be a really interesting lecture.
+And this is going to be a show where we basically discuss a lot of the iterations that are found in the book, the alchemy that’s found in the book, some discussions here and there.
+We’re looking at possible law, possible translation discussions.
+So it should be a really interesting lecture.
 It’s different than just looking at the books for the content of the books, but we’re actually diving into the theories behind it, how the books are written.
 So John, welcome aboard with us!

-KH: Great!
-So, just to kick off a little bit about what the Academia section is going to be about here on MuggleNet, we’re looking at doing a podcast like this, to start off with, once a month.
-We’re also going to have our little transcription elves that help us do the MuggleCast and Alohomora! podcasts, and they’re going to be helping us do that so we can put everything up on the site for you, the audience.
-And also, we’re going to feature a guest speaker, a professor, or some specialty guest, as well as a student of literature.
-So, if you are a student of literature and you would like to be on the show, please go to the Academia site, follow the instructions, and submit your application in to us.
+Keith: Great!
+So just to kick off a little bit about what the Academia section is going to be about here on MuggleNet, we’re looking at doing a podcast like this, to start off with, once a month.
+We’re also going to have our little transcription elves [who] help us do the MuggleCast and Alohomora! podcasts, and they’re going to be helping us do that so we can put everything up on the site for you, the audience.
+And also, we’re going to feature a guest speaker, a professor or some special guest, [and] a student of literature.
+So if you are a student of literature and you would like to be on the show, please go to the Academia site, follow the instructions, and submit your application to us.
 And if you’re qualified enough, we will allow you to come on the show and speak your piece on the literary aspects of the Harry Potter series.
 Is that right, John?

 [Show music begins]